maicher/maicher.github.io/_posts/2017-06-28-how-to-keep-rspecs-dry.md

 ```

 When we would like to test more methods, we would have to create more _describe_ blocks.
-Then I'd suggest abstracting the knowledge about how to initialize tested class to a _let_ block at the top and reuse
+Then I'd suggest extracting the knowledge about how to initialize tested class to a _let_ block at the top and reuse
 it in _subject_ declarations.

 ```ruby